olepoeschl/NQueensFAF/README.md

 Insanely fast Solvers for the N queens problem, one for GPUs (definitely try this one) and one for CPUs.
 Also provides useful utilities for implementing custom N queens problem solving algorithms.
 Features are: <br>
-1) supports GPU-computing and also CPU-Multithreading
+1) supports GPU-computing and also CPU-Multithreading<br>
-2) automated distribution among multiple gpus (proportional to their performance)
+2) distribution among multiple GPUs (soon done automatically in proportion to performance)<br>
-3) auto progress save and continuing from save file
+3) auto progress save and continuing from save file<br>
-4) some advanced settings, see explanation of the command line usage Can run on Windows, Linux and also Mac (for download and installation see below).
+4) some advanced settings, see explanation of the command line usage<br>
+Can run on Windows, Linux and also Mac (for download and installation see below).<br>
 The standard version uses a command line interface, which is easy to use (examples below).
 However we also linked a GUI program of an older version. <br>
 Built with Java 17.<br>
 __NOTE:__ currently only works for NVIDIA and integrated Intel GPUs.